williamvds/uni/osc/lectures.md

 ### User threads
 - Many to one - kernel only sees owning process
 - Thread management performed in user space using user library
   - Creating, destroying, scheduling, thread control block manipulation
 - Process maintains thread table managed by the runtime system without kernel's knowledge
   - Similar to process table
   - Used for thread switching
   - Tracks thread related information

-- Pros
+- __Pros__
   - In user space - no mode switches required
   - Full control over the thread scheduler
   - OS independent - can use threads on OS' that don't support them

-- Cons
+- __Cons__
   - Blocking system calls suspend the entire process - the threads are mapped onto a single process managed by the kernel
   - No true parallelism - process is scheduled on single CPU
   - Clock interrupts are non-existent - no preemptive interrupts
   - Page faults result in blocking the process

 ### Kernel threads
 - One to one - kernel sees each individual thread
 - Kernel manages threads, user application accesses threading facilities through API and system calls
   - Thread table is in kernel, containing thread control blocks - subset of process control blocks
   - If a thread blocks, the kernel chooses another thread from the same or different process
 - Used by Windows and Linux

-- Pros
-	- True parallelism can be performed
+- __Pro__: True parallelism can be performed

-- Cons
+- __Cons__
   - Frequent mode switches = lower performance
   - Greater overhead when dealing with null forks and signal waits compared to user threads

 ### Hybrid
 - Many to many
 - User threads multiplexed onto kernel threads
 - Kernel sees and schedules a limited number of kernel threads
-- User application sees user threads and creates/schedules these - unrestricted number
+- User application sees user threads and creates/schedules these

+- __Pro__: Unrestricted number of threads

 ## Management
 - Thread libraries: